What Is a Proxy Server?

 High anonymity proxies are the most advanced security option.
 They are a kind of anonymous proxy that withhold your IP address and don’t identify themselves as proxies, unlike a transparent proxy.
 The IP address changes with each use of a high anonymity proxy, providing maximum privacy.
 High anonymity proxies are good for browsing the web with total privacy.

 Public proxies are available for use by anyone on the Internet for free.
 Multiple users have access at once.
 Public proxies are highly insecure and unreliable, as it’s easy for them to fail on a systemic level and experience shutdown.

 Furthermore, hackers notoriously manipulate public proxies as a front for stealing data.
 Use public proxies with caution; they may be free, but they come with risk.

 Reverse proxy servers hide the IP address of the server you’re trying to send a request to, which is the opposite of the function performed by the servers above.
-Reverse proxies work well for when you want to keep a server private from external clients or want to monitor access to a server.
+They work well for when you want to keep a server private from external clients or want to monitor access to a server.

 Each web browser enables proxy servers differently.
 Follow the steps below to enable a proxy server in your browser.